+This topic applies only to APS.
 You define overlap on an operation to represent the number of run hours the previous operation must complete before this operation can start.
 The system moves back the operation's start and end dates to reflect this overlap.

-It then makes further adjustments to the operation's dates based on the following circumstances:
+The system then makes further adjustments to the operation's dates based on these circumstances: